Stock dove

 The stock dove (Columba oenas) is a species of bird in the family Columbidae, the doves and pigeons.
-It is widely distributed in the western Palearctic.
+It is widely distributed in the western Palearctic, north to central Scandinavia and south to northwest Africa.
+Western and southern populations are resident, while northeastern populations are migratory to avoid the colder winters there.
+It is the type species of the genus Columba.

 Taxonomy

 The stock dove was first formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He placed it with all the other pigeons in the genus Columba and coined the binomial name Columba oenas.
-The specific name oenas is from the Ancient Greek oinas meaning "pigeon".
+The specific name oenas is from the Ancient Greek οἰνάς oinás meaning "pigeon".